 Children are all individuals who learn at their own speed.
 A child who may move more quickly through math or tracking lessons may also benefit from additional support in reading or handcraft.
 In a multi-grade cohort, students move fluidly amongst peer groups without stigma and the teacher can collaborate with them to find their optimal learning pace.
 A multi-age group also allows a child to progress from the role of a younger learner to a more confident leader who also can help others and the community grow.

-Due to the unique developmental needs of very young children, we separate out the Kindergarten class into their own group for much of the time.
 Regardless of grades, all classes are part of the larger village and will interact with each other regularly and consistently through lesson collaboration, inter-grade mentorships, and community events.

 A kindergarten student may learn about engineering and thermodynamics through building a shelter, or explore pattern recognition by mapping local bird movements.
 An elementary age student might practice writing and communication by writing their own field guide to local edible plant species.
-A middle school student may research hand-crafted shelters through history and develop their own design… then build it.

 Our goal is to prepare our students for any path in life and empower them to choose a direction that serves their community and the greater world.
 At Micro-School, we do not just teach students day-to-day: We engage their innate curiosity to learn and inspire them to seek new avenues of comprehension.
 Students become lifelong learners.
 When subject matter is made relevant through practical and transferable skills, children are immersed and invested in their education, thereby retaining more and pursuing further study.